 Conclusion: Is Amex Platinum worth the £575 annual fee?

 Whether or not the American Express Platinum fee represents value for money long-term depends on how many of the card benefits you will use, although you can cancel for a pro-rata fee refund at any point.
 I have had a Platinum card since 1999 and can justify the cost based on how we use the travel benefits, especially the travel insurance, car hire insurance and the Fine Hotels & Resorts programme.

-The current doubled sign-up bonus of 60,000 Membership Rewards points is, by far, the most generous deal on the market.
-You would receive 60,000 Avios or Virgin Points (the new name for Virgin Flying Club miles) for example.
+The current sign-up bonus of 60,000 Membership Rewards points is the largest bonus of any points card on the market.
+You would receive 60,000 Avios or Virgin Points for example.